 Note: This is the protocol employed by me in this project because of it flexibity in supporting all authentication methods.

-The differences between PEAP and EAP-TTLS are EAP-TTLS are available in the market by different vendors and the software supports a lot of operating systems while PEAP are still are not freely available and it supports few operating systems.
+The differences between PEAP and EAP-TTLS are EAP-TTLS are available in the market by different vendors and the software supports a lot of operating systems while PEAP is still are not freely available and it supports few operating systems.
 The table below is a comprehensive view of the different protocols.

 |PEAP (INTERNET Draft)|